-A team led by HHMI Investigator Louis Ptáček and Ying-Hui Fu of the University of California, San Francisco, identified a gene that might serve as a molecular intersection between mood and the biological, or circadian, clock that determines when we are awake and when we sleep.
-The research was published on February 22, 2016 in the journal, Proceedings of the National Academy of Sciences.
+A team led by HHMI Investigator Louis Ptáček and Ying-Hui Fuexternal link, opens in a new tab of the University of California, San Francisco, identified a gene that might serve as a molecular intersection between mood and the biological, or circadian, clock that determines when we are awake and when we sleep.
+The research was published on February 22, 2016 external link, opens in a new tabin the journal, Proceedings of the National Academy of Sciences.

 “If we don’t get enough sleep, it has myriad health consequences,” including for our mental health, says Ptáček.
 People who work the graveyard shift, for example, are more susceptible to a variety of illnesses, including mood disorders such as depression.
 So far, scientists haven’t been able to pinpoint a molecular mechanism that can explain how alterations in our circadian clock promote mood disorders.